HUST-EIC-AI-LAB/UCADI/README.md

 ## 1. Introduction

-We provide a simple but efficient Federated Learning(FL) framework for researchers to  train the model on several remote machines.
+We provide a simple but efficient Federated Learning(FL) framework for researchers to train the model on remote machines.

-Like most C/S structures, the framework consists of two parts: Server side, and Clients side.
-Take hospitals for example, if you want to train a federated model, you could deploy the client part to the hospitals and run the server part on your center machine.
+Like most C/S structures, the framework consists of two parts: Server side, and Client side.
+To apply this framwork in real scenarios, take hospitals for example, the client part could be deployed on the machines of the hospital end (Client) where the federated model is trained locally, while the server part is established on the center machine (Server).

-Once the code is run, the hospitals will train their own model locally and  transmit the parameters to  the server and server will aggregate all these parameters from several clients.
+Once the scripts are executed, the hospitals will train their own models locally and transmit the parameters to the server where the server aggregates all parameters collected from the clients.
 Then the server will distribute the newly aggregated parameters to each clients joined the FL process.
-Iterate this process for some pre-set rounds or the aggregated model reached the desired accuracy.
+This process will iterate for some pre-set rounds before accuracy of the aggregated model reached the desired level.